apache/trafficcontrol/docs/source/overview/profiles_and_parameters.rst

 """"
 Ostensibly this is simply the Profile's name.
 However, the name of a Profile has drastic consequences for how Traffic Control treats it.
 Particularly, the name of a Profile is heavily conflated with its Type_.
 These relationships are discussed further in the Type_ section, on a Type-by-Type basis.

+The Name of a Profile may not contain spaces.

+.. versionchanged:: ATCv6
+	In older versions of :abbr:`ATC (Apache Traffic Control)`, Profile Names were allowed to contain spaces.
+The :ref:`to-api` will reject creation or update of Profiles that have spaces in their Names as of :abbr:`ATC (Apache Traffic Control)` version 6, so legacy Profiles will need to be updated to meet this constraint before they can be modified.

 .. _profile-routing-disabled:

 Routing Disabled